 All premises are held on the IDOX UNI-form database and all Officers have individual measurable intervention targets based on risk.
-UNI-form generates reports on interventions due and completed on a weekly, quarterly and annual basis.
-A fortnightly Manager's monitoring report is also generated.
+UNI-form generates reports on interventions due and completed on a monthly, quarterly and annual basis.
+A monthly Manager's monitoring report will also generated.
 In addition to monitoring a number of inspections quality checks will be conducted.